-A: I am the Service Manager for Blackpool CAMHS, Blackpool Teaching Hospitals NHS Foundation Trust.
+I am the Service Manager for Blackpool CAMHS, Blackpool Teaching Hospitals NHS Foundation Trust.
 My role has been to support the implementation of the THRIVE Framework which we are using to move away from the tiered approach.
 The Pan-Lancashire and South Cumbria Transformation Board is adopting the THRIVE Framework as a way of transforming the emotional health and wellbeing offer across Lancashire and South Cumbria.
-What is attractive about THRIVE is that it’s not just a health framework as it brings together other services and agencies enabling a shared language and framework that we can all hopefully sign up to.
+What is attractive about the THRIVE Framework is that it’s not just a health framework as it brings together other services and agencies enabling a shared language and framework that we can all hopefully sign up to.

 The Trust and our CAMHS service are part of a bigger Pan-Lancashire and South Cumbria Transformation Plan.
 We have been having board meetings and sub-sections of these meetings include different working groups such as the Clinical Reference Group and other working parties who are redesigning our whole CAMHS service across the region to be aligned with the THRIVE Framework.
 My areas of interest are in the Getting Advice and Signposting and the Getting Help needs based groupings, and prevention and promotion.